Ten Ways to Make College Affordable

 2. Federal Aid – Do you want some of the more than $80 billion the federal government provides in grants, loans and work-study programs every year?
 Federal Student Aid programs are the largest source of student aid in the United States.
 The only way to be considered for Pell Grants, Perkins Loans, Direct Loans and more is by submitting your FAFSA.

 3. State Aid – Your FAFSA also puts you in consideration for state financial aid programs.
 Eligibility and deadline dates for these programs differ by state, but they all have one thing in common – they require the FAFSA.
 Learn more about the financial aid your state offers its residents at your state's higher education agency.
-For New York, it is Higher Education Services Corporation - HESC.
-New York state offers the robust Tuition Assistance Program –TAP and various scholarship opportunities.
+For New York, it is the Higher Education Services Corporation - HESC.
+New York state offers the robust Tuition Assistance Program – TAP and various scholarship opportunities, including the new Enhanced Tuition Award (ETA) program.

 4. University Aid – Colleges and universities offer billions of dollars in financial aid.
 As an example LIU annually offers over $100 million dollars to scholarships for students.
 The majority of our awards are renewable for up to fours years of undergraduate study.
 Even if you don't have a high level of financial need, you may be eligible for these awards.
 Always check on renewal criteria.